muldis/Muldis-Database-Protocol/spec/Muldis_Service_Protocol.md

 and [https://github.com/muldis/Muldis_Object_Notation](
 https://github.com/muldis/Muldis_Object_Notation) for those.

-The MDBP specification liberally re-uses concepts and definitions from those externals, so they should be read and understood as necessary in order to best understand the current document.
+The MUSE specification liberally re-uses concepts and definitions from those externals, so they should be read and understood as necessary in order to best understand the current document.